smsearcy/mesh-info/docs/contributing.rst

     Mesh Info is only tested on Linux, so these instructions assume you are on Linux (although it could be a virtual machine or WSL).
-    Work is being done in the ``dev-container`` branch to setup containers for development.

-    Another item on the todo list is providing some sample data to load in a development environment.
+    On the todo list is providing some sample data to load in a development environment.
     For now, you will either need to connect the development machine to a mesh (at least temporarily), or use the ``export`` and ``import`` commands to load data.